oracle-livelabs/security/data-safe/assess-database-users/assess-database-users.md

 ## Introduction

 User Assessment helps you assess the security of your database users and identify potential high risk users.
+This allows you to review the potential risk to your data in case any of your user accounts get compromised or go rogue.
 By default, Oracle Data Safe automatically generates user assessments for your target databases and stores them in the Assessment History.
 You can analyze assessment data across all your target databases and for each target database.
-You can monitor security drift on your target databases by comparing the latest assessment to a baseline or to another assessment.
+You can monitor user or entitlement changes on your target databases by comparing the latest assessment to a baseline or to another assessment.

 In this lab, you explore User Assessment.